Overview of Exploration Work Programs Completed in 2021

 Talus Fine Geochemistry

-The first-ever systematic talus fine geochemical sampling program has now been completed over ~60% of the main Altar area, with the remaining ~40% currently in progress.
-Talus fine samples were collected on a 100 x 100 m grid pattern covering most of the Altar property.
-Approximately 1,915 samples have been collected and analyzed for multi-element geochemistry.
+The first-ever systematic talus fine geochemical sampling program has now been completed over 100% of the main Altar area, with talus fine samples having been collected on a 100 x 100 m grid pattern covering most of the Altar property.
+Approximately 4,335 samples have been collected and analyzed for multi-element geochemistry.
 The purpose of this type of sampling is to identify areas not only with anomalous Cu, Au, and Ag geochemistry, but also areas with anomalous geochemistry in the trace elements typically associated with porphyry copper-gold systems.
-Processing and analysis of this data is currently underway and will be used as one integrant for the generation of drill hole targets.
+Processing and analysis of this data has been completed and used as one integrant for the generation of drill hole targets.

 Geophysics – 3D Induced Polarization (IP) and Magneto-Telluric (MT) Survey

-A 3D Induced Polarization (IP) and Magneto-Telluric (MT) survey is being completed during this field season.
-The survey will cover a 26.5 km2 area (7.8 x 3.4 km) over the main mineralized areas and their surrounds.
+Phases I and II of a 3D Induced Polarization (IP) and Magneto-Telluric (MT) survey was completed during the 2020-2021 field season.
+The survey covered an area approximately 5 x 3 km over the QDM/Radio and Altar Central mineralized areas and their immediate surrounds.
+Due to weather conditions at the end of the 2020-2021 field season, the survey had to be terminated before the entire 26.5 km2 area (7.8 x 3.4 km) could be completed (Phases III, IV, V, and VI).
 The objective of the survey is to provide additional characterization of the known mineralization and identify possible extensions and/or new areas for drill testing.
 Most mineralized porphyry systems have clear responses to both IP and MT, with IP helping to map out sulphide distributions and MT helping to identify areas of favourable alteration such as potassic alteration and silicification, both typically associated with copper mineralization in these types of systems.

 An extensive amount of metallurgical test work has been completed for the Altar project over the last several years and Aldebaran will be re-evaluating the results of this data, taking into consideration the new geological/structural model and the numerous other new data sets to determine if additional, more focussed metallurgical test work is required.